avatao/blog.avatao.com/_pages/it_sales_representative.md

 ---
 layout: page
-title: IT Sales Representative
+title: Junior IT Sales Representative
-permalink: /careers/it-sales-representative
+permalink: /careers/junior-it-sales-representative
 featured-img: itsalesrepresentativeisneeded
-summary: We are planning to expand the Avatao family with an IT Sales Representative
+summary: We are planning to expand the Avatao family with a Junior IT Sales Representative
 ---

-# IT Sales Representative
+# Junior IT Sales Representative

 Please send your CV/LinkedIn here: [careers@avatao.com](mailto:careers@avatao.com) to apply.